databrary/www/website_mods.md

 3. New tab opens with "Almost finished warning"
 4. Returning to original tab shows persistent window.

+### Fix mailing list output

+On MailChimp, fix Testing mail confirmation before site goes live.

 ### [Databrary.org/about/#community](http://staging.databrary.org/about/#community)

 Old site Clinton put up had links for every advisory board and committed contributor.
 Can't find the html on github, but it was on the old databrary repo.

-Add back in those links.
+1. Add back in those links.

 ## [Datavyu.org](http://datavyu.org)